Introduction to Java Commands

 - Return: This is the command which is used at the end of the program and specifically returns only one value.
 It is also a reserved keyword which means it cannot be used as an identifier in Java.
 The return keyword can be used to exit from a method either with a value or without a value.

 - This: This keyword in java is used to refer to the current state of the object or a current class instance variable or a current class constructor.

-- Super keyword: It is a variable which is used to reference parent class objects or the calling of parent class methods.
+- Super keyword: It is a variable that is used to reference parent class objects or the calling of parent class methods.

-- Extends: This is the keyword used in case of inheritance which is a Java object-oriented programming concept where the attributes of one component (class or an interface) are called by other components.
+- Extends: This is the keyword used in the case of inheritance, a Java object-oriented programming concept where the attributes of one component (class or an interface) are called by other components.
 Extends and implements go hand in hand.